mohitncode/advent-of-code/README.md

 # Advent of Code

 Solutions to the Advent of Code 2015 challenge:

 http://adventofcode.com/

 ## Dependencies

 None!
-Just need NodeJS.
-No need for any additional packages.
+Just need NodeJS or a web browser (preferably Chrome).
+No need to install any additional packages.

+Some of the solutions have been written to be run on the browser (notably those lacking a `challenge-in.txt` file).
+To run those simply open the input page for your challenge and copy paste the solution code into the developer console of the page.

 ## Installing and running